White people: Brazil

 Recent censuses in Brazil are conducted on the basis of self-identification.
 According to the 2022 Census, they totaled 88,252,121 people and made up 43.5% of the Brazilian population.

-As a term, "White" in Brazil is generally applied to people of European descent.
+As a term, "White" in Brazil is generally applied to people based on skin color and phenotype.
 The term may also encompass other people, such as Brazilians of West Asian descent, and in some contexts, East Asians.
 Though Brazilians of East Asian descent are, in other contexts, classified as "Yellow" (amarela).
 The census shows a trend of fewer Brazilians of a different descent (most likely mixed) identifying as White people as their social status increases.
 Nevertheless, light-skinned Mulattoes and Mestizos with European features were also historically deemed as more closely related to "whiteness" than unmixed Blacks.